Oxford Dictionaries Word of the Year: Frequently Asked Questions

 Read about 2015’s Word of the Year in the OxfordWords blog.

 What is the Oxford Dictionaries Word of the Year (WOTY)?

-The Oxford Dictionaries Word of the Year is a word, or expression, that we can see has attracted a great deal of interest during the year to date.
+Oxford Dictionaries, as a global leader in language, was among the first institutions to have a Word of the Year.
+We know that language matters; this is a concept that continues to be close to our hearts.
+The Oxford Dictionaries Word of the Year is a word or expression that we can see has attracted a great deal of interest during the year to date.
 Every year, candidates for Word of the Year are debated and one is eventually chosen that is judged to reflect the ethos, mood, or preoccupations of that particular year and to have lasting potential as a word of cultural significance.

 How is the Word of the Year chosen?

-Dictionary editors will also flag other notable words for consideration: these words may be sourced from the editors’ own reading or from conversations they’ve had.
-Suggestions made via the OxfordWords blog and social media are also taken into account.
+Dictionary editors will also flag other notable words for consideration, and suggestions made via the OxfordWords blog and social media are also taken into account.

 The final Word of the Year selection team is made up of lexicographers and consultants to the dictionary team, and editorial, marketing, and publicity staff.